Enrollment for Summer 2019 workshops is now open!

 "Learned what entry level tools would be appropriate for a middle school makerspace.
 On the way home I stopped to look at purchasing some new tools!"

-Learn and practice principles of electricity by building circuits that use series and parallel circuits, switches, LEDs, buzzers, wiring materials, soldering, component selection, multi-meters, tools, and techniques; and review and discuss project samples.
+Learn and practice principles of electricity by building series and parallel circuits, using switches, LEDs, buzzers; using soldering irons, and multi-meters; fundamentals of choosing components; and reviewing and discussing project samples.

 "...really helped me make connections in my head and fill in the holes that were keeping me from understanding more than the most basic electronics.”